jboynyc/textnets/docs/tutorial.rst

 keep even words that appear in only one document (that is, a single newspaper headline).

+When dealing with large corpora, you may also want to supply the argument ``remove_weak_edges=True`` to remove edges with a weight far below the average.
+This will result in a sparser graph.

 Let's take a look:

 .. jupyter-execute::